Alert

 Umpire Examination

-A person that is not subject to Bulletin 25-04 wishing to become an umpire licensed in the State of Iowa must successfully pass the appropriate licensing exam and meet the appropriate professional qualifications criteria in 522F.8.
+A person wishing to become an umpire licensed in the State of Iowa must successfully pass the appropriate licensing exam and meet the appropriate professional qualifications criteria in 522F.8.
 To register for the examination, please contact Pearson Vue at www.pearsonvue.com or 877-540-5825.
-The examination will be available no later than July 1, 2025.
 If you successfully pass the licensing exam, your test results will be electronically submitted to the Iowa Insurance Division.
 Exam results are valid for 90 days.
 Contact the Iowa Insurance Division if you believe you qualify for an examination exemption.

 Umpire Licensing